Shortfalls in Carotenoid Intake May Impact Women's Health

 "This points to a troubling phenomenon where younger women may be missing some of the benefits of consuming more carotenoid rich fruits and vegetables, and yet calorie for calorie, older women are eating more of these important nutrients," said Keith Randolph, Ph.D., Technology Strategist for Nutrilite.

-The Carotenoids by Color Category - Color Wheel of Fruits and Vegetables
+Color Wheel of Fruits and Vegetables

 This new report examined consumption of five different carotenoids across three phytonutrient color categories including alpha-carotene, beta-carotene and beta-cryptoxanthin in the yellow/orange category, lutein/zeaxanthin in the green category and lycopene in red.
 In every color category, older women consumed equal or greater amounts compared to younger women after adjusting for differences in caloric intake.